syncfusion-content/wpf-docs/wpf/Scheduler/Appointment-Editing.md

 documentation: ug
 ---

-# Appointment editing in WPF scheduler (SfScheduler)
+# Appointment Editing
-You can add, edit and delete appointments in WPF scheduler and also you can perform appointment resizing.
+This section explains how to handle appointment editing in WPF scheduler and also explains about the appointment resizing.

 ## Adding appointments
 Scheduler supports to add new appointment by using [Appointment Editor](https://help.syncfusion.com/cr/wpf/Syncfusion.SfScheduler.WPF~Syncfusion.UI.Xaml.Scheduler.SchedulerAppointmentEditorWindow.html) UI window.
 You can open this window by double click a time cell.